-To return to Moor Mill from the ford walk a short distance along Drop Lane, then turn right across a footbridge to follow Riverside Way 1, a popular permissive bridleway running alongside the river.
-On the drive back to Moor Mill watch out for Brown Trout and other wildlife feeding on titbits from customers.
+To return to the car park from the ford walk a short distance along Drop Lane, then turn right across a footbridge to follow Riverside Way 9, a popular permissive bridleway running alongside the river.

-Ver Valley Walk 8 uses rights of way to link to the River Ver Trail to enable you to explore the river valley in bite-sized sections.
+KEY Ver Valley Walk 8 uses rights of way to link to the River Ver Trail to enable you to explore the river valley in bite-sized sections.
 Waymarking Follow these waymarks on your way around the route.
-Ver Valley View Public Footpath Public Bridleway Nature notes B Position of a Ver Valley Bench
+Ver Valley View Public Footpath Public Bridleway Permissive Path Nature notes Position of a Ver Valley Bench METRES 250 1000 750 0.5 MILE